cosmos/cosmos-sdk/docs/core/baseapp.md

 - [Router](#message-routing): The `router` facilitates the routing of [`messages`](./tx-msgs.md) to the appropriate module for it to be processed.
 Here `message` refers to the transaction components that need to be processed by the application in order to update the state, and not to ABCI messages which implement the interface between the application and the underlying consensus engine.
 - [Query Router](#query-routing): The `query router` facilitates the routing of [queries](./querier.md) to the appropriate module for it to be processed.
 These `queries` are not ABCI messages themselves, but they are relayed to the application from the underlying consensus engine via the ABCI message [`Query`](#query).
 - [`TxDecoder`](https://godoc.org/github.com/cosmos/cosmos-sdk/types#TxDecoder): It is used to decode transaction `[]byte` relayed by the underlying Tendermint engine.
-- [`DaseKey`]: This key is used to access the [main store](./store.md#main-store) in the `CommitMultiStore`.
+- [`BaseKey`]: This key is used to access the [main store](./store.md#main-store) in the `CommitMultiStore`.
 The main store is used to persist data related to the core of the application, like consensus parameters.
 - [`AnteHandler`](#antehandler): This handler is used to handle signature verification and fee payment when a transaction is received.
 - [`initChainer`](../basics/app-anatomy.md#initchainer), [`beginBlocker` and `endBlocker`](../basics/app-anatomy.md#beginblocker-and-endblocker): These  are the functions executed when the application receives the [InitChain], [BeginBlock] and [EndBlock] ABCI messages from the underlying Tendermint engine.